 It has been three weeks since my last blog post and I can’t help but feel guilty.
 Despite the best intentions, sometimes life can get in the way.
 I am writing this as I am sure I am not the only one who has competing priorities and feels like they can’t succeed in them all.

 Some weeks I exercise every day and eat really healthy but don’t touch my blog.
-Other weeks I get so much done on my blog but my house will look like a bomb has hit it.
+Other weeks I get so much done on my blog but neglect my health.
 I am always achieving in one aspect of my life while the others slip away.

 Whilst I don’t think I am in a position to give advice on this topic, I would like to highlight the things I do to try and maintain my lifestyle.

 How to maintain a healthy work life balance